maximsachs/SEN163A_Assignment2/README.md

 ## How to use:

+Do not run the code in an IPython consule!
+This will break the multiprocessing setup.
+Please run the scripts using a terminal.

 0. Set up the virtual environment and install the required python packages.
 1.  **After having installed the dependencies, run the `I_want_it_all.sh` bash script to run the whole analysis automatically.
 Or go step by step with the instructions given below:**
 2. Run the `RIPE_downloader.py`, which downloads the RIPE ping dataset for the day in question and stores them in the RIPE_Dataset folder.
 The input files will take up around 27GB.